Fota Island: Fota Wildlife Park

 Opened in July 1983 by the President of Ireland, Dr Patrick Hillery, Fota Wildlife Park has the primary aim of conservation of global wildlife.
 It is a joint project of the Zoological Society of Ireland and University College, Cork.

 Fota Wildlife Park has more than 70 species of exotic wildlife in open surroundings.
 Animals include ostriches, giraffes, kangaroos, zebras and antelope.
 Most of the animals who inhabit the island are allowed to roam throughout more than 202000 m2 of mature grassland, with the exception of the cheetahs and other predators, which have fenced enclosures.
 Ring-tailed lemurs, wallabies and other animals freely roam the park.

 Many of the animals at Fota are under threat of extinction, and Fota Wildlife Park is involved in breeding programs for these endangered species, as well as being a breeding source for other zoos around the world.
 An Asian sanctuary opened between in 2015, and includes enclosures for tigers and other animals.
 In 2017 the park was the eleventh most popular paid attraction in Ireland, with 455,559 visitors that year.

 Transport

 By rail, the island is served by Fota railway station, which opened on 1 July 1865.

 By road, Fota lies just south of the N25 road from Cork to Rosslare.
-It is directly accessible via Cobh and Carrigtwohill on the R624 regional road - which runs from Tullagreen (N25 Southside Carrigtwohill-Cobh interchange) to Cobh town Center.
+It is directly accessible via Cobh and Carrigtwohill on the R624 regional road - which runs from Tullagreen (N25 Southside Carrigtwohill-Cobh interchange) to Cobh town centre.